2025 College Football Playoff National Championship: Aftermath

-As a result of the game, both teams finished with a final record of 14–2.
+Both teams finished the season with a final record of 14–2.
 Ohio State quarterback Will Howard was named offensive most valuable player (MVP) after totaling 231 passing yards and two touchdowns, while Buckeyes linebacker Cody Simon was named defensive MVP for his eight-tackle game.

 Ohio State finished the season unanimously ranked No. 1 in the AP poll, while Notre Dame was ranked No. 2; this was the highest end-of-season ranking for the Irish since 1993.
 Both teams' head coaches were honored with "coach of the year" awards: Marcus Freeman was given the Bobby Dodd Coach of the Year Award on December 31, 2024, and won the Paul "Bear" Bryant Award on January 22, 2025, while Ryan Day was named Super 11 Coach of the Year by the Football Writers Association of America on April 29, 2025.

 Ohio State players celebrate their victory on the field.